Demographics of Spain

-Spain's population peaked in 2019, surpassing for the first time in history 47 million inhabitants.
-As of January 2020, there were already 47,431,256 people living in Spain.
-Its population density, at 97 PD/km2, is lower than other Western European countries yet, with the exception of microstates, it has the highest real density population in Europe, based on density of inhabited areas.
-With the exception of the capital Madrid, the most densely populated areas lie around the coast.
+Spain's population surpassed 49 million inhabitants for the first time in history in 2025, with a total population of 49,442,844 people living in Spain.
+Its population density, at 97 PD/km2, is much lower than other Western European countries, yet, with the exception of microstates, it has the highest real density population in Europe, based on density of inhabited areas.
+With the notable exception of Madrid, Spain's capital city, the most densely populated areas lie around the coast.

 The population of Spain doubled during the twentieth century, but the pattern of growth was extremely uneven due to large-scale internal migration from the rural interior to the industrial cities.
 Eleven of Spain's fifty provinces saw an absolute decline in population over the century.

-The last quarter of the century saw a dramatic fall in birth rates.
-Spain's fertility rate of 1.47 (the number of children the average woman will have during her lifetime) has climbed every year since the late 1990s.
-The birth rate has climbed in 10 years from 9.10 births per 1000 people per year in 1996 to 10.9 in 2006, before declining again to 7.13 by 2021.

-In 2021 the Total Fertility Rate of Spain (average number of children per woman) was 1.19, and 3.7% was the percent of births to women that were their 4th+ child.
+In 2023, the average total fertility rate (TFR) across Spain was 1.12 children born per woman, one of the lowest in the world.
+However, despite the very low birth rate, which caused a marginal demographic decline in the mid-2010's, the negative natural change was compensated by a high immigration rate, which increased the population on its own since 2017.

 Spain accepted 478,990 new immigrant residents in the first six months of 2022 alone.
 During these first six months, 220,443 people also emigrated from Spain, leaving a record-breaking net migration figure of 258,547.
 The data shows that more women than men chose to move to Spain during 2022, this is due to higher rates of emigration from Latin America.